xtuzy/ReloadPreview/README.md

 # Tips
 - 2021.10.21

-  I found when you close "Edit and Continue" at Visual Studio 2022, you can use "Apply Changes" of Visual Studio to continue debug, At Android, "Apply Changes" will kill current Activity, and reload the Activity in apk, it can't let app auto load the new dll, so ReloadPreview can help you reload all the things of the activity.
+  I found when you close "Edit and Continue" at Visual Studio 2022, you can use "Apply Changes" of Visual Studio to continue simple debug Android, At Android, "Apply Changes" will kill current Activity, and reload the Activity in apk, it can't let app auto load the new dll, so ReloadPreview can help you reload all the things of the activity.
+Limit is you just can use old breakpoint.